 But then I thought, cream cheese and carrot cake always go together.
 Carrot cake and cream cheese frosting is a classic, right?

-So then, in the end I just put all together.
+So then, in the end I just put all of them together.
 Chocolate, cheese, and carrot.
 And while we’re at it, why not add coconut, too.
 It belongs there; they’re all “C” ingredients.

 So, that’s what I made.
 Chocolate Chip Carrot Coconut Cheesecake Cake.

 And I was so glad.
-It was good!
+It was good.
+Very good.

 When it was time to frost, there was no question that it needed to be cream cheese frosting.
 However, I wanted it lighter, since there was already cheesecake involved.